2023 Solar Incentives Guide for West Manchester, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Don't forget to speak with your West Manchester utility company about signing a net metering agreement.
-This will allow you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Make sure you speak to your West Manchester utility company about signing a net metering agreement.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You could receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a given percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a certain percentage of your solar system's cost.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-The new Clean Energy Credit extends until 2035.
-Homeowners are now eligible for a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-The total credit will then decrease annually until the date of expiration.
-Beginning in 2023, it will also be easier to get credits for energy storage systems under the new laws.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
+Homeowners can now qualify for a credit of 30% of the total solar system installation costs for projects that began after January 1, 2022 and will be finished by the end of 2032.
+This percentage will then decrease on a yearly basis until the Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems under this new program.

 Click here to learn more about the new Inflation Reduction Act.
-Your local West Manchester solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.
+To fully understand how the new Clean Energy Credit might apply to you, talk to your local West Manchester solar installers.

 State & Local Solar Incentives